Employer of Record

 Employee Benefits

-Annual Leave, Maternity Leave, Parental Leave, Sick Leave, Bereavement Leave, and Sabbatical Leave in Denmark are governed by comprehensive leave laws and regulations.
+Annual Leave, Maternity Leave, Parental Leave, Sick Leave, Bereavement Leave, and Sabbatical Leave in Denmark are governed by leave legislation, collective agreements, and individual employment terms.

 Holidays: Denmark observes various holidays, including the following: